Pat Sajak apologizes to Benedict Cumberbatch on 'Celebrity Wheel of Fortune'

 — Gumshoe Samma (@theRealiHeart) January 24, 2022

-Fortunately, no MCU fans came for Sajak (yet) before and its longtime host issued an apology to Cumberbatch during the show and on social media.
+Fortunately, no MCU fans came for Sajak before Wheel of Fortune and its longtime host issued an apology to Cumberbatch during the show and on social media.

 Our apologies, Benedict Cumberbatch! 😂 #CelebrityWheelOfFortune